Leadership is an art of seeing

 About Brian

-Brian Sano is an executive coach, leadership development facilitator, and organizational consultant who works with senior leaders and their teams when the real challenges aren't just technical.
+Brian Sano is an executive and leadership coach, leadership development facilitator, and organizational consultant who works with senior leaders and their teams or others when the real challenges aren't just technical.
 They're complex, unclear, and interconnected.
 They’re deeply human.
 And they require new learning.

 Brian is a Professional Certified Coach (PCC) with the International Coaching Federation (ICF), certified in adult development theory, a certified grief educator, and trained in group relations and systems psychodynamics through the Tavistock tradition.
 He works from Malta with clients across the U.S., U.K., Europe, and internationally.